Annual Report 2019-20

-- Increased the number of young men in our mentoring program by nearly 18%, largely
+- Maintained the number of young men receiving positive role modelling and guidance in our mentoring program; with nearly ninety young men in the program;

 - Delivered nearly two thousand free counselling sessions to 662 young men; a consistent number from the previous financial year;